tarantool/tarantool/doc/sphinx/book/replication/index.rst

 :Q: What if replication causes security concerns?
 :A: Prevent unauthorized replication sources by associating a password with
     every user that has access privileges for the relevant spaces.
-That way, the :ref:`URI` for the replication_source parameter will always have to have the long form ``replication_source='username:password@host:port'``.
+That way, the :ref:`URI` for the :confval:`replication_source` parameter will always have to have the long form ``replication_source='username:password@host:port'``.

 .. _vector clock: https://en.wikipedia.org/wiki/Vector_clock